purarue/aw-watcher-window/README.md

 pip install git+https://github.com/seanbreckenridge/aw-watcher-window
 ```

 Converted from using `poetry` to `setuptools`; I haven't tested this on mac or windows (particularly the install process, I haven't dealt with peotry before, but [seems there are other dependencies](https://github.com/ActivityWatch/aw-watcher-window/blob/master/pyproject.toml) you may have to install for those systems).
-This works on linux machines using X-server.
+I've tested this on my linux machine, which uses X-server.